-- A waste plastic to hydrogen facility which will take end of life plastic and use it to generate hydrogen for use as a clean fuel in cars, buses and HGVs, helping to improve local air quality.
+- A waste Plastic to Hydrogen facility which will take end of life plastic and use it to generate hydrogen for use as a clean fuel in cars, buses and HGVs, helping to improve local air quality.

 - A Polyethylene Terephthalate (PET) recycling facility which will take food and beverage packaging, such as plastic bottles, and recycle them for use in making new packaging products.

-Alongside the plastic to hydrogen facility and PET plastic recycling facility, which already have planning consent, we are proposing to develop:
+Alongside the Plastic to Hydrogen facility and PET plastic recycling facility, which already have planning consent, we are proposing to develop:

-A Material Recovery Facility (MRF) – which will separate out up to 75,000 tonnes of dry mixed recyclable materials (such as glass, paper, cans and card) into different waste streams and sent for recycling.
+Materials Recycling Facility (MRF) – which will separate out up to 75,000 tonnes of dry mixed recyclable materials (such as glass, paper, cans and card) into different waste streams and sent for recycling.

-Plastics Recovery Facility One (PRF1) – plastic from the MRF and mixed plastics arriving pre-sorted to the site will be separated into different plastic types.
+Plastics Recycling Facility One (PRF1) – plastic from the MRF and mixed plastics arriving pre-sorted to the site will be separated into different plastic types.
 The separated plastic will either go to PRF2 or the PET recycling plant .
 PRF1 will treat up to 200,000 tonnes of plastic.

-Plastic Recovery Facility Two (PRF2) – up to 90,000 tonnes of pre-sorted plastic from PRF1 which will be washed and processed into flaked plastic which can be used to make new plastic products, such as food packaging or drinks bottles.
+Plastics Recovery Facility Two (PRF2) – up to 90,000 tonnes of pre-sorted plastic from PRF1 which will be washed and processed into flaked plastic which can be used to make new plastic products, such as food packaging or drinks bottles.

 Polymer Laminate Recycling Facility – up to 2,500 tonnes of plastic aluminium laminates (like crisp packets and baby food pouches) will be heated, the plastic will break down into an oil for reuse in manufacturing of new products and the aluminium recovered.